tw0f1sh/HLL_Observe/README.md

 - **Teach-In on `Hill 400`** produces false-positive Offset Points (unknown cause).
 - **Commander role is not supported** (Teach-In and Run).
 - Teach-In may fail if:
-  - too many NVIDIA filters are used (detection + video readability suffers)
+  - too heavy NVIDIA filters are used (detection + video readability suffers)
 - If the map is opened **too briefly**, **real in-game** (non-map) screenshots may occur
   → this can break the final video readability.
 - Changing **Gameplay → “Map Icon Scale”** will affect the rendered video